Engine control unit version is Bosch Motronic ML1.3:

 Exhaust system modifications can trigger overboost protection, common for many turbocharged cars.
 Decreased back pressure after turbine causes situation where wastegate is not able to follow.
 Boost pressure is elevated and engine protection triggered, injection stops and car shudders.
 According to BMW in 745i turbo this limit is reached when air flow meter registers 15% higher air flow than full throttle for more than 1.5s.
 This may be solved with modified chip, but once again part of engine protection is lost.

 Deleting boost cut in binary file simply means changing group of values.
 This places protection feature out of function and no more fuel cut on boost is seen.
 This can be achieved by programming binary from Motronic box, downloading modified file or buying a modified chip.
 Remember to verify version before proceeding with downloaded file.
 How to work with binaries is instructed on another page, see above.
 Take care of maintenance items before proceeding and always monitor boost pressure with air/fuel-ratio as safety measure.

 In Sweden and Switzerland blue label ECU was used instead of white label one.
-Also at least Japan had region specific unit, this was red label ECU.
+Also Japan had region specific unit, a red label ECU.
 Sweden was first european countries pushing emissions in footsteps of US in late 70s and early 80s.
 ECU software was modified for this purpose, e.g. ignition map differs in slow to medium rpm range.
 Some say this was due catalysator but realoem is against this.
 Most likely these engines were tuned for low hydrocarbon emissions and low noise, as 1984 Porsche 911 Carrera.
-For Japanese region catalytic converter is listed in exhaust parts.
+For Japanese region catalytic converter is in realoem.